These infographics illustrate the ways in which a marriage is terminated and the sequence of procedural events.

 Being “separated” is different than having a Judgment of Legal Separation.
 Being “separated” is not a marital status.
 To be “separated” at least one party must have formed the intent to end the relationship and have communicated that intent to the other party with words or actions.
 See Date of Separation Infographic.

-If a marriage is annulled there still may be a basis for an award of half of the assets that were accumulated during the “marital” period which could be characterized as “quasi-marital property.”
-An award of spousal support may be granted, if the party had a good faith belief that he/she was legally married.
-Such a person could be declared a “putative spouse.”
+If a marriage is annulled there still may be a basis for an award of half of the assets that were accumulated during the “marital” period which may be characterized as “quasi-marital property.”
+An award of spousal support may be granted to a spouse, if the party had a good faith belief that he/she was legally married.
+Such a person would be declared a “putative spouse.”
 A putative spouse may be entitled to the same rights he/she would have received had the marriage been valid in all respects.